-Professor Burke teaches in both the General Practice Clinic and the Prisoner Assistance Clinic.
-Before joining the faculty full-time, he was a lawyer in Lewiston from 1976 to 2005, with a practice covering nearly every area of law.
-He has represented lawyers, therapists and real estate agents before professional licensing boards.
-He has also advised artists and musicians on various artistic and intellectual property legal issues.
-Professor Burke was a Complaint Justice and a Referee for the Eighth District Court, and a mediator and arbitrator for Superior, District and Probate Courts, as well as for private parties.
+Before joining the faculty full-time, Professor Burke was a lawyer in Lewiston from 1976 to 2005, with a practice covering nearly every area of law: Civil, Criminal and Constitutional cases in both State and Federal Courts and a general practice including real estate, family law, wills, probate, corporations (both for and not-for profit), and Federal ERISA and RICO cases.
+He has represented lawyers, therapists, and real estate agents before professional licensing boards, and he also advised artists and musicians on various artistic and intellectual property legal issues.
+He was a Complaint Justice and a Referee for the Eighth District Court, and a mediator and arbitrator for Superior, District, and Probate Courts, as well as for private parties.

-Professor Burke was counsel in over thirty reported cases, including Portland v.
+Professor Burke was counsel in over forty reported cases, including Portland v.
 De Paolo, 531 A.2d 669 (1987), which re-interpreted and expanded the right to a civil jury trial in Maine.
-Professor Burke has been active in numerous professional organizations including service as President and Treasurer of the Androscoggin County Bar Association, and two appointments as President of the American Civil Liberties Union of Maine.
-He is currently on the Maine State Bar Association Continuing Legal Education Committee.
+Two of his clinic students briefed, argued, and successfully got the Maine Supreme Court to recognize the Prisoner Mailbox Rule (Martin v.
+Maine D.O.C., 2018 ME 103), which is a great benefit to prisoners trying to file cases in Maine Courts.
+Professor Burke has been and remains active in numerous professional organizations, including service as President and Treasurer of the Androscoggin County Bar Association, and two appointments as President of the Maine Civil Liberties Union.